 Education : FPM (IIM Bangalore)

-Amit Prakash is an Associate Professor at the International Institute of Information Technology (IIIT) Bangalore.
+Amit Prakash currently serves as an Associate Professor at the International Institute of Information Technology (IIIT) Bangalore.
 He has been involved in setting up the Institute's Centre for IT and Public Policy (CITAPP), Centre for Accessibility in the Global South (CAGS) and E-Health Research Centre (EHRC).
-His interests lie in Information Systems and Public Policy, particularly in development sectors such as public health & nutrition, education & skill development, and food & livelihood security.
+His interests lie in Information Systems and Public Policy, particularly involving development sectors such as public health & nutrition, education & skill development, food & livelihood security.
 The focus of his research and consulting efforts has been equity and inclusion in matters related to technology designs and policy choices.

-Prior to joining academia, Amit worked for over 15 years at Deloitte, PricewaterhouseCoopers (PwC), and Centre for Development of Advanced Computing (C-DAC), on advisory assignments involving IT in Governance policies and digital technology designs.
-He has been part of national and regional committees and working groups tasked with formulating digital governance and development policies and has anchored design of large national and state level award winning e-Governance projects.
+Prior to joining academia, Amit worked for over 15 years on advisory assignments involving IT and Governance policies and Digital Technology designs - at Deloitte, PricewaterhouseCoopers (PwC) and Centre for Development of Advanced Computing (C-DAC).
+He has chaired and served on national, international and regional committees and working groups tasked with formulating digital governance and development policies and has anchored the design and development of large award winning e-Governance projects.

-Amit serves as a resource person for the United Nations Asia-Pacific Centre for ICT and Development (UN-APCICT) and has conducted capacity enhancement sessions for senior government executives and political representatives in countries of South and South-East Asia.
-He is a Co-Founder of Vision Empower (http://www.visionempowertrust.org/), a not-for-profit trust working on accessible education for visually impaired, and serves as an Independent Director on the Board of itihaasa Research and Digital.
+Amit serves as a resource person for the United Nations Asia-Pacific Centre for ICT and Development (UN-APCICT) and has developed training content and conducted capacity enhancement sessions for senior government executives and political representatives across countries in the Asia-Pacific region.
+He is a Co-Founder and Trustee of Vision Empower (http://www.visionempowertrust.org/), a not-for-profit trust working on accessible education for visually impaired, a Co-Founder and Director at Vembi Technologies (https://vembi.in/) and serves as an Independent Director on the Board of itihaasa Research and Digital.

 Amit has a doctoral degree in Information Systems from the Indian Institute of Management (IIM) Bangalore and a bachelor’s degree in Civil Engineering from the Indian Institute of Technology (IIT) Roorkee.

-- ‘What Do Citizens Value In E-Governance?
-Reflections From A Property Registration Computerization Project In India’ (with Anjali Karol Mohan and Bidisha Chaudhuri), Economic and Political Weekly, Vol. 54 Issue 10, 09 March 2019.
-Available at https://www.epw.in/journal/2019/10/special-articles/what-do-citizens-value-e-governance.html
+- ‘What Do Citizens Value in E-Governance?
+Reflections from a Property Registration Computerization Project in India’ (with Anjali Mohan and Bidisha Chaudhuri), Economic and Political Weekly, Vol. 54 Issue 10, 09 March 2019. https://www.epw.in/journal/2019/10/special-articles/what-do-citizens-value-e-governance.html

-- ‘Who Drives Data in Data-Driven Governance? the Politics of Data Production in India's Livelihood Program’ (with Rajesh Dinesh Hanbal and Janaki Srinivasan (2020).).
-13th International Conference on Theory and Practice of Electronic Governance (ICEGOV 2020), 23-25 September 2020, Athens, Greece.
+- ‘Who Drives Data in Data-Driven Governance? the Politics of Data Production in India's Livelihood Program’ (with Rajesh Dinesh Hanbal and Janaki Srinivasan), 13th International Conference on Theory and Practice of Electronic Governance (ICEGOV 2020), 23-25 September 2020, Athens, Greece.